I’m 99% sure you can already guess the most popular social media sites in 2022.

 Here’s a quick recap of the most popular social media platforms in 2022 and what they’re most popular for:

 For even more social media marketing know-how, head to the Social Media Marketing Lab— a free course with tons of creative ideas, insider tips, and best practices.
+And for help with your social media marketing, check out our digital marketing solutions.

 Kristen is the Senior Managing Editor at WordStream, where she helps businesses to make sense of their online marketing and advertising.
 She specializes in SEO and copywriting and finds life to be exponentially more delightful on a bicycle.